Vikkrantpol/Institutional_Long_Strategy/README.md

 # Institutional Buying Strategy (Proprietary)

 This strategy is developed by me, based on my knowledge and studies.
-A powerful, high-precision breakout strategy designed to mirror institutional accumulation behavior.
+This is a powerful, high-precision breakout strategy designed to mirror institutional accumulation behavior.
 Developed from scratch using Pine Script v6 and backtested on TradingView, this strategy has consistently identified explosive breakout moves across multiple asset classes.

-> ⚠️ **IMPORTANT:**
+>  **IMPORTANT:**
 > The core logic and implementation of this strategy are strictly proprietary.
 > This repository exists solely to demonstrate authorship and backtest results.
 > **Any form of reuse, redistribution, or reverse-engineering is prohibited.**